indigo-dc/synergy-doc/doc/admin.md

 ╘═════════╧════════╧═══════════╛
 ```

-### synergy usage show
+### synergy usage

-This command allows to get information about the usage of shared resources at project or user level in the time window defined by the Synergy attributes _period_ and _period\_length_ :
+To get information about the usage of shared resources at project or user level, use:

 ```
 # synergy usage show -h